Mississippian stone statuary: Tennessee-Cumberland style

-This style of statuary is found in northern Georgia, the Tennessee River Valley area around Nashville, Tennessee and on into western Tennessee and Kentucky, and southern Indiana.
+This style of statuary is found in northern Georgia, the Tennessee River Valley area around Nashville, Tennessee, and on into western Tennessee and Kentucky, and southern Indiana.
 Examples of this style are also known from wooden and ceramic versions.
 The function and symbology of this statuary seems to have been fundamentally different from the Cahokian flint clay pieces.
 Three different types are identified, a pair with a male and female example and an old woman/fertility goddess.
 It is theorized that the couple may represent the primordial ancestral couple from which a group claimed descent.
 Males are often represented without obvious clothing, sitting crosslegged with their hands resting on their knees.
 Some examples are resting on one leg with the other drawn up before them.
 Their hair is done up in a bun on the back of the head, and shows qualities in common with other depictions of warriors.
 The females are usually shown with small breasts, wearing a wrap around skirt, sitting with their legs tucked under them and with their hair pulled back and falling down their backs, sometimes with braids.
-The third example is very similar to the female of the first examples but has 2 additional characteristics.
+The third example is very similar to the female of the first examples but has two additional characteristics.
 This figure usually has her hands resting on its projecting stomach and has its sexual organs defined.
 All of the figures show a general concentration of refinement on the heads and upper torsos, with some even going so far as to barely have the lower body represented at all.
-The earliest documented piece known to have been found was near the Cumberland River southwest of Lexington, Kentucky in 1790.
+The earliest documented piece known to have been found was near the Cumberland River southwest of Lexington, Kentucky, in 1790.
 An unknown farmer discovered the kneeling figure while plowing.
 It was obtained by Judge Harry Innes, the first United States federal judge in Kentucky, who made a gift of the statuette to Thomas Jefferson in July 1790.
 This 9.75 in example was the first of five that Jefferson eventually collected and kept on display at Monticello.
 Jefferson also owned and displayed in Monticello's entrance hall a male and female pair.
 They were found in Tennessee on a high bluff overlooking the Cumberland River and in 1799 sent to Jefferson by Morgan Brown, a lieutenant during the Revolutionary War.
 Although they were sent from Palmyra, Tennessee, it is unclear if they were found there.
 Brown informed Jefferson that:

 Another of the statues was a "head", approximately 18.4 cm by 15.2 cm, purchased by Captain Stockton in the estate sale after Jeffersons death.
 One of his descendants sold the head to Dr. William C. Dabney and it eventually was made a gift to the Smithsonian Institution in 1875.
-After Jeffersons death and the sale of his home, the other statues passed through several more hands before disappearing from history.
+After Jefferson's death and the sale of his home, the other statues passed through several more hands before disappearing from history.